WeblateOrg/weblate/docs/devel/review.rst

 Activity reports
 ----------------

-You can check activity reports for translations, project or individual users.
+Check changes of translations, projects or for individual users.

 .. image:: /images/activity.png

 Source strings checks
 ---------------------

-Weblate includes quite a lot of :ref:`checks`.
-Some of them also focus on quality of source strings.
-These can give you some hints for making strings easier to translate.
-You can check failing source checks on :guilabel:`Source` tab of every component.
+There are many :ref:`checks`, some of them focus on improving the quality of source strings.
+Many failing checks make for a hint to make source strings easier to translate.
+All types failing source checks are displayed on the :guilabel:`Source` tab of every component.

-Failing checks on translation
+Translation string checks
 -----------------------------

-On the other side, failing translation checks might also indicate problem in the source strings.
-Translators often tend to fix some mistakes in the translation instead of reporting it - a typical example is a missing full stop at the end of sentence, but there are more similar cases.
+Erroneous failing translation string checks indicate the problem is with the source string.
+Translators sometimes fix mistakes in the translation instead of reporting it - a typical example is a missing full stop at the end of a sentence.

-Reviewing all failing checks on your translation can bring you valuable feedback for improving source strings as well.
+Reviewing all failing checks of your translation, for every language, can provide valuable feedback to improve its source strings.

-You can find the :guilabel:`Source strings review` in the :guilabel:`Tools` menu of a translation component.
-You will get a similar view when opening translation, with slightly different checks being displayed:
+:guilabel:`Source strings review` is in the :guilabel:`Tools` menu of any given translation component.
+A similar view is presented when opening a translation, with slightly different checks displayed:

 .. image:: /images/source-review.png

-One of the most interesting checks here is the :ref:`check-multiple-failures` - it fires whenever there is failure on multiple translations of given string.
+One of the most interesting checks here is the :ref:`check-multiple-failures` - it is triggered whenever there is failure on multiple translations of a given string.
-Usually this is something to look for as this is string where translators have problems doing the translation properly.
-It might be just wrong punctuation at the end of sentence or something more problematic.
+Usually this is something to look for, as this is a string translators have problems translating properly.

-The detailed listing then shows you overview per language:
+The detailed listing is a per language overview:

 .. image:: /images/source-review-detail.png

 String comments
 ---------------

-Weblate allows translators to comment on both translation and source strings.
+Translators can comment on both translation and source strings.
-Each :ref:`component` can be configured to receive such comments on email address and sending this to developers mailing list is usually best approach.
+Each :ref:`component` can be configured to receive such comments to an email address, and using the developers mailing list is usually the best approach.
-This way you can monitor when translators find problems and fix them quickly.
+This way you can keep an eye on when problems arise in translation, tend to, and fix them quickly.